Hafnium(IV) oxide: Structure

 Hafnia typically adopts the same structure as zirconia (ZrO_{2}).
 Unlike TiO_{2}, which features six-coordinate Ti in all phases, zirconia and hafnia consist of seven-coordinate metal centres.
-A variety of other crystalline phases have been experimentally observed, including cubic fluorite (Fm3̅m), tetragonal (P4_{2}/nmc), monoclinic (P2_{1}/c) and orthorhombic (Pbca and Pnma).
+A variety of crystalline phases have been experimentally observed, including cubic fluorite (Fm3̅m), tetragonal (P4_{2}/nmc), monoclinic (P2_{1}/c) and orthorhombic (Pbca and Pnma).
 It is also known that hafnia may adopt two other orthorhombic metastable phases (space group Pca2_{1} and Pmn2_{1}) over a wide range of pressures and temperatures, presumably being the sources of the ferroelectricity observed in thin films of hafnia.
 A rhombohedral phase of hafnia also exists.

+Under ambient pressure, HfO₂ adopts the monoclinic baddeleyite structure (m-phase, space group P2₁/c) at room temperature.
+With increasing temperature, it transforms to a tetragonal phase (P4₂/nmc) at approximately 1700 °C and subsequently to a cubic phase (Fm3̅m) near 2600 °C.

+In addition to ambient-pressure polymorphs, HfO₂ exhibits high-pressure orthorhombic phases, commonly referred to as ortho-I (oI) and ortho-II (oII).
+With increasing pressure, phase transitions from the monoclinic phase to the oI phase and subsequently to the oII phase have been reported, with some early studies suggesting an additional transition at higher pressures.
+The space group of the oI phase is frequently assigned as Pbca, although alternative assignments such as Pbcm have been reported in earlier work.
+The oII phase adopts a cotunnite-type structure with space group Pmnb/Pnma.

 Thin films of hafnium oxides deposited by atomic layer deposition are usually crystalline.
 Because semiconductor devices benefit from having amorphous films present, researchers have alloyed hafnium oxide with aluminum or silicon (forming hafnium silicates), which have a higher crystallization temperature than hafnium oxide.

 Applications

 Hafnia is used in optical coatings, and as a high-κ dielectric in DRAM capacitors and in advanced metal–oxide–semiconductor devices.
 Hafnium-based oxides were introduced by Intel in 2007 as a replacement for silicon oxide as a gate insulator in field-effect transistors.
 The advantage for transistors is its high dielectric constant: the dielectric constant of HfO_{2} is 4–6 times higher than that of SiO_{2}, which is 3.9.
 The dielectric constant and other properties depend on the deposition method, composition and microstructure of the material.